NIA initiated the ITP to evaluate compounds or diets thought to extend longevity in mice by delaying or decelerating the aging process.

-- If the compound or test diet is not available commercially and cannot be provided to the ITP without charge, the applicant should: (1) provide a justified cost estimate of a sufficient supply of the compound or test diet to treat 100 mice (housed 4 per cage) for 3 years, and (2) state the proportion of the cost the ITP is expected to provide.
+If the compound is not available commercially and cannot be provided to the ITP without charge, the applicant should: (1) provide a justified cost estimate of a sufficient supply of the compound to treat 350 mice for 3 years (enough to prepare 2100 kg over 3 years), and (2) state the proportion of the cost the ITP is expected to provide.

 Statement of Understanding